 The Fender Jazzmaster was, of course, marketed to be the go-to guitar for the jazz genre.
 The original had some faults in terms of playability and bridge design, so the initial success of the guitar was halted.
-Jazz players of the time instead preferred arch tops, especially those made famous by Gibson.
+Jazz players of the time instead preferred archtops, especially those made famous by Gibson.

-Melbourne band Camp Cope’s front woman Georgia Maq runs one of the J Mascis Signature Jazzmasters, the aforementioned stand-out purple sparkle fitting with her fearless personality.
+Melbourne band Camp Cope’s frontwoman Georgia Maq runs one of the J Mascis Signature Jazzmasters, the aforementioned stand-out purple sparkle fitting with her fearless personality.
 She appreciates the Jazzmaster for its harmonic clarity, saying “I like the Jazzmaster because it sounds like a piano.”

 She has changed up the wiring to fit her needs –– the neck pickup is wired straight to the jack with no volume and no tone.
 This simplicity lends itself to the band’s DIY sound, the bassist playing the melody while Maq’s Jazzmaster takes over the rhythm.
 Maq uses only one pedal, fully utilising the clean Jazzmaster sound.

 Fender created a signature guitar for the band, not called ‘Jazzblaster’, but pretty close to SonicYouth’s DIY concoction.
-Wide range humbuckers fatten out the sound, a Fender Mustang bridge solidifies the model, and the circuitry is simplified on the Lee Ranaldo Signature Jazzmaster.
+The Lee Ranaldo Signature Jazzmaster features wide range humbuckers for a fatten sound, Mustang bridge, and simplified circuitry.

-Paramore’s Taylor York has customised his Fender Jazzmaster for his heavy touring schedule.
+Paramore’s Taylor York has customised his Jazzmaster for his heavy touring schedule.
 The rhythm/lead circuit that draws many players to the Jazzmaster has been removed, replaced by the three-way pickup selector.

 Punk/new wave artist Elvis Costello first came across the Jazzmaster and thought it was a Strat someone had cut a piece out of.
-He had a play of it, thought “that’s way better than mine” and traded it in, never looking back.
+He had a play of it and thought “that’s way better than mine” and traded it in, never looking back.
 It was a battle; his first Jazzmaster had a furniture lacquer on it, and he needed to tape over the rolling lead circuit, but Costello still loved it.

-Troy Van Leeuwun
+Troy Van Leeuwen

 A purveyor of the American Professional Jazzmaster, Chelsea Wolfe claims that her circular, trance-like style is found in the comfort of the instrument.
 She feels that playing guitar is instinctual, and that “guitars have songs hidden inside them,” and you just have to coax them out.

 There are many things that draw a player towards the Jazzmaster.
-There are countless stories of ripping out the electronics to simplify the guitar, or swapping out the pickups simply to get the sound and style out of a guitar that is comfortable and full of character.
+There are countless stories of ripping out the electronics to simplify the guitar or swapping out the pickups simply to get the sound and style out of a guitar that is comfortable and full of character.

-If anything, these artists that have created a reciprocal relationship with the instrument.
+If anything, these artists have created a reciprocal relationship with the instrument.
 They’ve reshaped the Jazzmaster to suit their artistic needs and the guitar has responded by yielding its unique and authentic character in service of the music.